Melting Envy: the Brilliance of Understanding and Gratitude

 Second, the primary measure for comparison must be one’s own self and future sense of possible aspirations.

 Third, in exploring and then choosing alternative pathways, the values of cooperation, reciprocation, and sharing must play a large part.

-The following outlines some details of envy management techniques.
+The following ideas outline some details of envy management techniques.
 First, one must recognize the automatic dichotomies that envy provokes superior-inferior, good-bad, ideal-valueless, and the like.
 Extreme polarizations or black and white thinking are the backdrops upon which envy works.
-Next, a series of self-comparisons are made and emotional value-laden judgments follow that provoke very strong feelings.
+Next, a series of self-comparisons are made, and emotional value-laden judgments follow that provoke powerful feelings.
 The fight-flight mechanism gets activated.
 Often, this takes the form of competitive argumentation and rigid positioning and is marked by aggressivity—verbal and behavioral.